 'A New Reality': Students And Teachers From Puerto Rico Start Over In Florida

 It's 5:30 a.m. and dark in the fifth-floor hotel room, just a few minutes drive from the Orlando airport.
-There are still 20 minutes before the entire family needs to be downstairs to enjoy the free breakfast in the hotel lobby, then they'll be driving the 15 minutes north to school — which starts at the "very early" time of 7:30.
+There are still 20 minutes before the entire family needs to be downstairs to enjoy the free breakfast in the hotel lobby, then they'll be driving the 15 minutes north to school — first period starts at the "very early" time of 7:20.

 This has been the daily routine for nearly two months since Yerianne Roldán, 17 and her sister Darianne, 16, arrived in Orlando from western Puerto Rico in the aftermath of Hurricane Maria.